 Seeing & Looking

-Asking "When did you take it" also ignore the photographic craft.
+Asking "When did you take it" also ignores the picture subject matter, and is a prime example of a meta question.
 Questioning when and where puts the discussion into categories.
-The questioner often shifts quickly to their own associations and their own life experience.
+The questioner wants to shift to their own associations and their own life experience right away.

 So, to tap into meaning, a vital interactive question we viewers can pose is: "Can you tell me the story about this photograph?"
 We could also just keep silent, and look, and look longer, and again, at the photograph itself.